Soymilk1006/Triptribe-Project/README.md

 - **Auto Scaling and Load Balancing**: Achieved through AWS EKS Fargate in both environments.
 - **Environment Variables**: Retrieved from AWS Parameter Store to ensure consistency and security.

-## Conclusion

-Thank you for taking the time to learn about the project architecture.
-Each component has been carefully designed to ensure high availability, scalability, and rapid disaster recovery.
-For any questions or further clarification, please feel free to reach out.